Exemplar-free Continual Learning of Vision Transformers via Gated Class-Attention and Cascaded Feature Drift Compensation: Experimental Results

 \subsection{Hyperparameter Analysis}

-We analyze the importance and the robustness of our method with respect to the hyperparameters described in Section \ref{sec:method}.
+We analyze the importance and the robustness of our method with respect to the hyperparameters described is Section \ref{sec:method}.
 In Figure \ref{fig:hyperparam} we show the behavior of our method in terms of $ACC_{TAG}$ on the CIFAR-100 5-task scenario under changing hyperparameters.
 In particular, in the upper part of the figure the accuracy as a function of $\lambda_{\mathrm{GCAB}}$ is shown.
-In this plot the other hyperparameter $\lambda_{pfr}$ is kept fixed at 0.001 (as described in Section 4 of the main text).
+In this plot, the other hyperparameter $\lambda_{pfr}$ is kept fixed at 0.001.
 The accuracy is stable, confirming the robustness of our method over a wide range of values of $\lambda_{\mathrm{GCAB}}$.
 Only for extremely large values of $\lambda_{\mathrm{GCAB}}$ does the accuracy significantly drop.

 In the lower part of Figure~\ref{fig:hyperparam} we show the variation of the $ACC_{TAG}$ as a function of $\lambda_{pfr}$ when $\lambda_{GCAB}=0.05$.
 For higher values of $\lambda_{pfr}$, the value of $\mathcal{L}_{\text{pfr}}$ strongly overpowers $\mathcal{L}_{\text{BCE}}$ and $\mathcal{L}_{\text{GCAB}}$, pushing the model to not correctly learn useful features for the classification and the mask.
 For smaller values of $\lambda_{pfr}$ the magnitude of this term of the loss function is comparable with the others, which emphasizes the importance of correctly learning a projector network that will be used during inference.